 Regenerating our soils, restoring our water, strengthening our communities - these challenges of our times call for ways of responding that recognise our interdependence with each other and the living Earth.

 Art of Collaboration follows this call.
-It arises from an alliance between Touchstones, the Centre for Agroecology, Water and Resilience (CAWR) at Coventry University, and the Sustainability Institute, Lynedoch, South Africa.
+It arises from an alliance between Touchstones; the Centre for Agroecology, Water and Resilience (CAWR) at Coventry University; the Centre for Complex Systems in Transition (CST) at Stellenbosch University; and the Sustainability Institute, Lynedoch, South Africa.

 'As an alliance, we are committed to exploring how art can help bring together different approaches to understanding the world so we can act in more sustainable and respectful ways.'
 Dr Michel Pimbert, Director of CAWR

 From 2015 our research and development phase between alliance partners has demonstrated how the living arts are vital to generating convivial and responsive solutions.
 By cultivating the multiple intelligences of our bodies, our senses, intuition and imagination, we remember our interconnectedness that is at the heart of life.